Hospital Epidemiology and Antimicrobial Stewardship

 5. Participation in a scholarly project relevant to HE-AS (this can be an academic extension of the quality improvement project or a separate endeavor) with the goal of preparing an abstract for presentation at a national meeting, and submission of a manuscript to a peer-reviewed journal.

 In addition to the components that are contained within the core experience, fellows opting for advanced training will have a program individualized to his/her career goals.
+This third year of fellowship is based at the VABHS.

 Fellows may choose to focus on one of two tracks: Clinical Practitioner Track or Mentored Research track.
 The Clinical Practitioner Track will focus on practical training in HE-AS to prepare the trainee for a position as a hospital epidemiologist or antimicrobial steward upon graduation.
 The trainee in the Mentored Research Track will also receive practical training in HE-AS but the major focus will be creation and completion of a scholarly project that can serve as the basis for a career-development grant proposal.
 The trainee will designate a primary mentor (either clinical or research- focused depending on the track), with secondary mentor(s) as needed.